exelsor/cybersecurityawareness.github.io/README.md

 ## Overview

-Cybersecurity Awareness Week 2026 is a web-based event registration platform built to promote digital safety and cybersecurity education.
+This web-based event registration platform was built to collect participants data for the  cybersecurity awareness week.

 The platform allows users to:

 * Register for the event
 * Submit personal and survey data
 * Learn about Exelsor Projects Limited
-* Engage with cybersecurity awareness content

 The system connects directly to Google Sheets for real-time data collection.